 The book contains just a few chapters.
 Dough, fruity pies, creamy pies, and kitchen cupboard pies are the main categories.
 Each chapter is filled with multiple master recipes making it easy to start with basics and go any direction you want to take your pie.

 Chocolate Mousse Chiffon Pie - A Pie Camp Master Recipe

 The first recipe we made from this book did not disappoint.
 It turned out to be one of our favorite recipes!

-This is a “master” recipe; meaning there are six different variations you can make with just minor tweaks here or there.
-We’re really excited for all these new dessert possibilities that come along with it too!
-What’s that saying?
+This is a "master" recipe; meaning there are six different variations you can make with just minor tweaks here or there.
+We're really excited about all these new dessert possibilities that come along with it too!
+What's that saying?
 Easy as pie!

 Recipes From The Master

 - Chocolate Raspberry Mousse Chiffon Pie

 - Spicy Hot Chocolate Chiffon Mousse Pie